kyungrae/study/mongodb/part2.md

 MongoDB has two types of geospatial indexes: 2dsphere and 2d.
 2dsphere indexes work with spherical geometries that model the surface of the earth based on the WGS84 datum.
-This datum models the surface of the earth as an ablate spheroid, meaning that there is some flattening at the poles.
+This datum models the surface of the earth as an oblate spheroid, meaning that there is some flattening at the poles.

 2dsphere allows you to specify geometries for points, lines, and polygons in the GeoJSON format.
 A point is given by a two-element array, representing [longitude, latitude].